Profiling Function Execution

 You can specify analyzer settings either globally for all projects or separately for each project in the run settings of the project.

-To specify settings for Valgrind, select Tools > Options > Analyzer.
-The Profiling Options group contains Callgrind options.
+To specify global settings for Valgrind, select Edit > Preferences > Analyzer.
+The Callgrind Profiling Options group contains Callgrind options.

-In the Result view: Minimum event cost field, limit the amount of results the profiler gives you to increase profiler performance.
+In the Result view: Minimum event cost and Visualization: Minimum event cost fields, limit the amount of results the profiler presents and visualizes to increase profiler performance.

-You can collect information about the system call times and the number of global bus events of the event type
+To collect information about the system call times, select Collect system call time.
+To collect the number of global bus events of the event type

 Enabling Full Cache Simulation

 By default, only instruction read accesses (Ir) are counted.
 To fully simulate the cache, select the Enable cache simulation check box.
 This enables the following additional event counters:

 - Cache misses on instruction reads (I1mr/I2mr)

 - Data read accesses (Dr) and related cache misses (D1mr/D2mr)

 - Data write accesses (Dw) and related cache misses (D1mw/D2mw)